 Over an interactive session with us, Mr. Arbab Usmani from UppSkill, one of the oldest community builders in India, came up with a new concept that is sure to revolutionize the community industry in India - Community Grid.¬†

 A community grid is a framework to keep track of your community type, platform, align them with your goals, and an important tool to measure your content and the value it adds to your member community.

-Community Type: The first and foremost component of a community grid is the type of community we are trying to build.
-For example, it can be a business community of credit card owners, or a leisure group of dog lovers or might as well be a professional group of digital marketing enthusiasts, determining the community type is the very first step towards building a community.
+The first and foremost component of a community grid is the type of community we are trying to build.
+For example, it can be a business community of credit card owners or a leisure group of dog lovers.
+It might as well be a professional group of digital marketing enthusiasts.
+Determining the community type is the very first step towards building a community.

-The mission is more specific and short-term and in this case, can be to educate 1 lakh students on digital marketing.
-Your vision statement encapsulates the long-term purpose of your activity or business, which can make learning fun, inclusive, and accessible to everyone in your area/state/country.
+The mission is more specific and short-term.
+In this case, it can be to educate 1 lakh students on digital marketing.
+Your vision statement encapsulates the long-term purpose of your activity or business.
+It can make learning fun, inclusive, and accessible to everyone in your area/state/country.

-Research for insights: More importantly in similar communities, research generates insights that might be beneficial for your community.
+In similar communities, research generates insights that might be beneficial for your community.
 You can perform a SWOT analysis to gain a competitive advantage.
 Keeping track of comments, engagement threads, what kind of content engages more is a part of the research process. ¬†

 Rules are super important for managing activities in the way you want.
 Setting aside rules for your community members can be of two types.

-On the other hand, filler content like polls, news feed, and interesting trivia can be used to retain community members and instill that air of freshness when content starts to feel regular and mundane.
-The relationship between content and members needs to be constantly tracked and worked on for the community to grow productively and influence your business positively.
+On the other hand, filler content like polls, a news feed, and interesting trivia can be used to retain community members.
+They instill that air of freshness when content starts to feel regular and mundane.
+The relationship between content and members needs to be constantly tracked and worked on.
+It helps the community to grow productively and influence your business positively.